Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Preliminaries

 (iv) An {\it (ordinary) $V$-module} is a generalized $V$-module such that the generalized eigenspaces $W_{\lambda}$ are in fact eigenspaces, i.e., $W_{\lambda}=\{w\in W \, | \, L_0 w=\lambda w\}$. \end{defn}

 Note that we will often omit the term ``weak" when referring to $\mathbb{Z}_{\geq 0}$-gradable weak and $\mathbb{Z}_{\geq 0}$-gradable generalized weak $V$-modules.

 \begin{rem} The term {\it logarithmic} is also often used in the literature to refer to $\mathbb{Z}_{\geq 0}$-gradable generalized weak modules or generalized modules.
-In addition, we note that a $\mathbb{Z}_{\geq 0}$-gradable $V$-module with $W(\ell)$ of finite dimension for each $\ell \in \mathbb{Z}_{\geq 0}$ is not necessarily a generalized $V$-module since the generalized eigenspaces might not be finite dimensional. \end{rem}
+In addition, we note that a $\mathbb{Z}_{\geq 0}$-gradable $V$-module with $W(\ell)$ of finite dimension for each $\ell \in \mathbb{Z}_{\geq 0}$ is not necessarily a generalized $V$-module since the generalized eigenspaces might not be finite dimensional.
+We also note that our notion of a generalized $V$-module is sometimes referred to as a {\it lower-bounded generalized $V$-module} in the literature. \end{rem}